cpinotossi/cptdazarcv/README.md

 $prefix="cptdazarcv" # Replace with your prefix
 $subname="sub-myedge-03" # Replace with your subscription name
-$location = "germanywestcentral" # Replace with your preferred location
+$location = "westeurope" # Replace with your preferred location

 # Set subscriptions
 az account set --subscription $subname